a-p-robinson/gedicomimport/README.md

 Takes as arguments:

-+ An original DICOM file to copy and modify
++ An original DICOM file to copy and modify.
-+ The name of the new DICOM file to write
++ The name of the new DICOM file to write.
++ A new name of the dataset to put in the header.

 Optionally:

-+ -d [datasetname]; A new data set name to put in the header
 + -e [energywindow]; New energy window bounds
 + -i [interfile]; A new interfile to replace the pixel data with
 + -u [uid]; A new UID for the file